 Tips for Visiting with Dogs

 Visiting Yosemite with your dog requires a bit of planning and preparation.
-Make sure your furry friend is up to date on vaccinations and bring plenty of and water for both of you.
+Make sure your furry friend is up to date on vaccinations and bring plenty of food and water for both of you.
 Pack essential items such as a leash, poop bags, first aid kit, and a comfortable bed or crate for your pet.
 Be mindful of your dog's limitations and ensure they are physically fit for the activities you plan to do.

 Best Time to Visit

 Yosemite National Park is a year-round destination, but the best time to visit with your dog is during spring and fall.
-The weather is mild, and the crowds are smaller compared to the peak season.
+The weather is mild, and the crowds are smaller compared to the peak summer season.
 Spring offers beautiful wildflower displays, while fall showcases vibrant autumn foliage.
 Winter can also be a great time to visit, but be prepared for snow and limited services.

 Must-See Attractions